cedricpinson/osgjs/README.md

 Install required node dependencies:

+    # if you dont have grunt-cli installed, use sudo on linux
-    npm install # before you may need to execute npm install -g grunt-cli ( using sudo if you are running linux )
+    # npm install -g grunt-cli
+    npm install

 Compile:

     grunt build
-    Alternatively you can use webpack -d

 Compile whenever watched files change:

-    grunt watch
-    Alternatively use webpack -w  // faster than grunt watch because it uses webpack's incremental builds
+    webpack -w

 The built version of osgjs will be put in the `build/` subdirectory.